Talents Assistant Blog

 They also pursue a supportive peer group as the framework for emotional control as adolescents struggle with highly abstract and complicated social issues.
 The appreciation of equality and the propensity to give emotional support build supportive friendships.
 Adolescents that are not approved by their peers face different dangers, including dropping out of school and violence.
 Overall, during puberty, optimistic and supportive peer relationships foster balanced emotional growth and mental wellbeing as the adolescent reaches adulthood.

 Dating relationships are often prevalent during puberty, but young adolescents may still have trouble recognizing that different and contrasting emotional responses can be evoked by one person.
 Dating during puberty is also marked by extreme emotional variations.

 For teenagers, identity formation is critical as they reach adulthood.
 They also have high levels of stress when teenagers or young adults are considering several identity options, but show interest in pursuing those options.
-Adolescents who make an early promise to a specific identity, usually a family-promoted identity, have low stress levels and do not experience much clash in their family relations.
+Adolescents who make an early promise to a specific identity, usually a family-promoted identity, have low-stress levels and do not experience many clashes in their family relations.

 Adolescents who do not pursue possibilities for identity have low motivation levels and often look bored or apathetic.
 They have worse friendships and are at the highest risk during adulthood for mental-health issues.
 Finally, young adults who have developed a healthy sense of identity appear to be more empathetic and to control their feelings more effectively.